There are nearly 4,000 women in prison, and around one-third of women prisoners lose their homes, and often their possessions, whilst in prison.

 - Sally Treloar -

-I have been part of the ID team for nearly a year now and have loved it.
+I have been part of the ID team for over a year now and have loved it.
 It’s great when your work doesn’t feel like work!

 I have done various jobs in my lifetime from School Secretary to Interior Designer.
 I am an entrepreneur at heart and love to partner with God in new and exciting ventures such as Grace House.